big-data-lab-umbc/aws-automation/README.md

     - Boto based execution for multiple CPUs with docker
 - GPU Executions

-For instructions of CPU executions and GPU exectutions, please use the folders *cpu-example* and *gpu-example*
+For instructions of CPU executions and GPU exectutions, please use the folders *cpu-example* and *gpu-example*.